Knife Steels

 D2 / K110

-A high-alloy steel developed in ?? by ?? for??.
-D2 is the generic steel whereas K110 is the same recipe manufactured by Bohler.
+A high-alloy steel developed in the 1920s.
+D2 is the generic steel whereas K110 is the same recipe manufactured by Bohler in Austria.
+A solid, all-round steel for knife blades.

 Pro: Great balance of toughness, edge retention and corrosion resistance